albertattard/presentation-domain-primitives-kotlin/presentation-stuttgart-meetup-2020-03-04.md

 # Verbosity

-Domain primitives may reduce ambiguity and improve security, but at the expense of verbosity
+Domain primitives may reduce ambiguity and improve security, but at the cost of verbosity.

-Consider a function that takes two integers
+Consider a function that takes two integers:

 ```kotlin
 original.slice(1, 2)
 ```

-An alternative approach that uses domain primitives is quite more verbose
+An alternative approach that uses domain primitives is quite a bit more verbose:

 ```kotlin
 original.slice(Range(StartIndex(1), Length(2)))